sushanth-krishnaswamy/symplicity/README.md

       SETUP:
          a.
 Install virtualenv
          b. virtualenv -p python3 "folder name"
+         c. go to the created folder and type source bin/activate to activate virtualenv.
-         c. pip install flask
+         d. pip install flask
-         d.
+         e.
 Clone the project and start using!

 To use the app: